FPGA-Computer/Constant-Current-Load/README.md

 ## Current Current Load
-This is a constant current load useful for a maximum of 50V or 5A or 50W.
+This is a constant current load useful for a maximum of 50V or 5A or 30W under forced air cooling.
+A MOSFET with a lower Theta JC could improve on the upper power limit.

 The opamp circuit is powered by an external 12V DC supply.

 The output current can be set by a 0-0.5V control signal.
 The 0.1R 5W power resistor is used with an opamp feedabck loop.